HTAA Conference 2026Many Stories, Many Voices

 Anna Clark is an award-winning historian, author and public commentator, internationally recognised for her work on Australian history and history education.
 Her books include The History Wars (with Stuart Macintyre), winner of the NSW and Queensland Premier’s History Prizes, and Making Australian History.
 She is the creator and executive producer of Hey History! podcast.
 Jane Curtis is an award-winning producer at UTS Impact Studios.
 Her work has been recognised nationally and internationally, including the ABC documentary Kangaroo Dog (NSW History Council’s Public History Award, 2025) and Hey History!
 (Best Kids Podcast, New York Radio Festival 2025).

-Competing for Olive Oil at the Games of Ancient Athens: The Mysteries of the Great Panathenaea Explained
+Competing for Olive Oil at the Games of a Warrior Goddess: Sport in Ancient Democratic Athens

 Associate Professor David Pritchard